How Can Bad Credit Affect Your Business?

 Many vendors offer small businesses with good credit history better payment options for their purchases.
 When you have a bad credit score, you may not be able to get the same extended payment terms as you get when you have a spotless credit history.
 More importantly, you’ll be missing out extended payment terms of up to 120 days from the purchase date.

-You can fix the issue by building a better relationship with your vendors.
+You can fix the issue by.
 You may still have to deal with shorter terms in the beginning, but as you purchase more materials or services vendors usually allow you to use a more relaxed payment term instead.

 No Prompt-Payment Discounts